Our goal is to promote sustainability to achieve our business objectives, environmental stewardship, and social

 Del Monte is a member of the Supplier Ethical Data Exchange.

 The Company’s operating units have been certified for the following:

 We continue to focus on building the long-term resiliency of our business as we deepen our understanding of the global business environment and remain mindful of the impact of our activities on the future of our planet.

 We are guided by our vision, values, and goals to provide health and wellness, environmental stewardship, and employee welfare.

 Fully acknowledging our responsibility towards the future, the Corporate Sustainability team leads our efforts to increase sustainability advocacy amongst our stakeholders.
 Key leaders across the organization have been oriented toward sustainable business and sustainability reporting.
 Each team within the Company has set goals to formalize commitments to our overall effort and recognize individual share of accountability as we strive to meet varying market demands.

 The Company has identified its material sustainability issues by location which may differ from the Group’s material issues given the business model employed by the business units.
 As an example, our Company in the Philippines does the cultivation, planting, and harvesting of pineapples, while our US subsidiary uses contract growers to source its fruits, tomatoes, and vegetables.

-The sustainability report period is from May 2017 to April 2018, or FY2018, in line with our financial year.
+The sustainability report period is from May 2020 to April 2021, or FY2021 in line with our financial year.
 We have excluded our Indian joint venture business from this report since its contribution to the total business is not material.